monkstone/monkstone.github.com/_posts/2016-01-08-carnivore.md

 permalink: _posts/carnivore
 ---

 It is an unfortunate truth that `java reflection methods` are popular with both processing developers and the developers of supporting libraries.
 It is unfortunate because we have to go through hoops to use these methods in JRubyArt (and ruby-processing).
 The `captureEvent` and `videoEvent` are examples of reflection methods from the processing video developers.
-But we have made these readily available to JRubyArt users as a simple library load `load_library :video_event`.
-This what you would do (if we had not created the `video_event` library):-
+But we have made these readily available to JRubyArt users as a [simple library][library] load `load_library :video_event`.
+This is what you would do (if we had not created the `video_event` library):-

 - create a java class `VideoInterface`
 - compile the java class (including classpath)